eliabrian/task-list/README.md

 ## Tasker

-Tasker is a web application built using Laravel framework to create your task
+Tasker is a web application built using Laravel & Vue to create your task

 ## Configuration

 Create the 'tasker' database,

-and then change your database configuration on .env:
+and then change your .env database configuration:

 ```env
 DB_CONNECTION=mysql